Corporate Governance Report

 The early risk identification system set up by the Executive Board pursuant to Section 91(2) German Stock Corporation Act (AktG) is examined by the auditors, is continuously being further developed within the group and is adapted to suit changing circumstances on an ongoing basis.

-To minimise or eliminate risks, the DMG MORI GROUP also deploys central insurance management.
+To minimise or eliminate risks, the DMG MORI group also deploys central insurance management.
 This determines the group-wide insurance strategy, and is responsible for the operational implementation.

 Cooperation between the Executive Board and Supervisory Board

 The Executive Board and Supervisory Board work closely together in the interests of the company.
 The Executive Board agrees the strategic direction of the company with the Supervisory Board and informs the latter regularly, timely and comprehensively of all issues of relevance to the company relating to strategy, business development, the risk position, risk management and compliance.
-Any deviations in the course of business from the established plans and targets of the group are discussed and the reasons therefor given.
+Any deviations in the course of business from the established plans and targets of the group are discussed and the reasons therefore given.
 The Executive Board forwards the half-year and quarterly reports to the Finance and Audit Committee and discusses the reports in detail with the Finance and Audit Committee before their publication.

 The articles of association and the rules of procedure provide for the right of consent of the Supervisory Board to a wide range of business transactions proposed by the Executive Board.